Trauma informed care helps individuals move past their trauma with interventions that allow for lifelong success managing their thoughts.

 2. The second type of trauma is caused by people either accidental or intentional.

-Accidental examples include events like Oil Spills, Car accidents due to malfunction, structural collapses, etc. Whereas examples of Intentional Acts include events like Terrorism, Homicides, Suicides, Domestic Violence, Warfare, School Violence, physical abuse, etc.
+Accidental examples include events like Oil Spills, Car accidents due to malfunction (or due to drunk drivers or negligence), structural collapses, etc. Whereas examples of Intentional Acts include events like Terrorism, Homicides, Suicides, Domestic Violence, Warfare, School Violence, physical abuse, etc.

 What’s the impact or difference between the two?